williamhoos/testrepo/docs/source/architecture.rst

 **Purpose or Use:**

 ..
-Attention:: Need to add a description for the foregoing method call.
+Attention:: Need to add a description for the foregoing method.

 **Source files:**